acornelissen/acornelissen.github.io/writing/ph/trip35_sr_mistake.md

 That brings us back to the title of this post, and I guess the moral of the story.
 There are a few times I could've given up here.
 It would have been easy enough for me to rewind film into the canister and just retrieve the leader, using it again in a camera more suited to its specifications.
 I could have decided to toss the negatives after seeing them, not going through the effort of scanning and editing them.
 Being the stubborn person that I am I decided not to, and I ended up with photos that are just a little more special than I expected them to be.

 At the end of the day, what happened here was that I could draw from experience to help me realise that this time around, I could probably salvage some of the photos on that roll.
 However, you need to make mistakes to gain that experience.
 So go out and make mistakes.
-You may not end up with beautiful pictures, but at least you'll walk away a little wiser.
+You may end up with some beautiful pictures, and if you don't, at least you'll walk away a little wiser.